First Term Sheet Analysis Free!

 Lenders has a lien on All the Assets including IP, they can foreclose much quicker because they don't have to give notice to other creditors.
 They are the sole beneficiary in a liquidation.
 Therefore they can foreclose in 10 - 15 days.
 If the bank had "All Assets except IP," then it's more like a 45 - 90 day process.

 Venture Debt Lenders ask for equity in the form of warrants to give the lender upside potential on successful companies.
 This equity component is in addition to the interest rate and final payment.
 It's normally quoted as a % of total commitment.
 As an example, 10% warrant coverage of a $3M loan would be $300k in Warrants.
 The number of shares in a warrant is derived by the dividing the latest preferred share price into the total $ amount of the warrant.
 Sometimes lenders will take Common Stock Warrants instead of Preferred Warrants.
+Do not expect to raise venture debt with out the lender getting warrants, but know that the warrants are going to be much less dilutive than if your startup had raised the same dollar amount of venture capital.

 A venture loan is typically available for a fixed amount of time.
 The draw period outlines the dates by which the borrower must pull down the loan.
 Often a specific amount of debt must be drawn before an initial draw period ends.
 If the initial draw is completed, then the remaining loan balance might have an extended draw period into the future.